-The groundbreaking legacy of painting at SFAI informs the present and future of the medium.
+The distinguished legacy of painting at SFAI informs the present and future of the medium.

 Our Painting Department offers 24-hour access to four large painting studios with natural light from the large north- and east- facing windows, halogen lighting, state-of-the-art ventilation, large basin sinks, as well as two drawing studios equipped with abundant natural light, blackout shades, and track lighting.
 Additional facilities and equipment include a work area for building supports, painting racks in each painting studio for storage of works on progress, and a critique/slide viewing room.